bcgov/wps/api/app/jobs/model_data.md

 Specifically, we fetch GFS model data on a 0.5&deg; scale, based on the request of staff forecasters.
 We fetch the data from [this server](https://www.ncei.noaa.gov/data/global-forecast-system/access/grid-004-0.5-degree/forecast/).

+##### Model Run Cycles

+NOAA runs the GFS model 4 times a day at 00:00, 06:00, 12:00, and 18:00 UTC.
+For each of these model runs, the model predicts weather at 3-hour intervals for 384 hours (16 days) in advance.
+Since Morecast users have indicated that they make forecasts up to a maximum of 10 days in advance, we only fetch GFS model data up to 240 hours (10 days) in advance.

+Additionally, GFS model data is only relevant to Morecast users for the 12:00 PST (13:00 PDT) timeframe - this is the time of day that a fire weather forecast is issued for.
+Noon PST corresponds to 20:00 UTC, but the GFS model has no output for this hour.
+We therefore fetch data for the 18:00 and 21:00 UTC hours, and subsequently perform linear interpolation to calculate approximate weather values for 20:00 UTC.

+The filename convention that NOAA uses when publishing GFS model data follows this pattern (as an example):

+> gfs_4_20230214_0600_003.grb2

+where '20230214' is the date that the model was run (in YYYYMMDD format), '0600' is the time at which the model was run (06:00 UTC), and '003' indicates that the weather prediction is for 003 hours after the model run time, which would be 09:00 UTC on Feb 14, 2023.

+Therefore, to predict weather for 12:00 PST, we must fetch the following model run cycles:

+- run time 0000: hours 018 and 021
+- run time 0600: hours 012 and 015
+- run time 1200: hours 006 and 009
+- run time 1800: hours 000 and 003

+## Downloading Data

+There is a lot of data to download and analyze for these weather models, so to ensure that we don't duplicate work, we track which URLs and model runs have already completed download and interpolation in the `processed_model_run_urls` and `prediction_model_run_timestamps` tables in our database.

 ## Linear Interpolation

 ### From grids to fire weather stations